sb10242/WorkExpMaster/README.md

 2) Go to [GitHub](https://github.com/) and create yourself an account (don't forget to verify your email address).
 3) Go to our seed repository and create a copy in your own account by clicking the 'fork' button.
 4) In your new repo  click the green 'Code' button, and copy the url on the https tab.
+5) In windows open a command prompt,
+      a) Create a 'code' folder: mkdir code
+      b) Navigate to it: cd code
-5) In windows open a command prompt and type 'git clone <url>' where the url is the one you copied in 4.
+      c) Copy the code to your laptop: git clone <url>  (where the url is the one you copied in 4).

+Note that 'forking' only copies the code and not the Wiki with the user stories etc in.
+You will need to refer to the original url for these.

 ### Step 2 - Open in VS Code and run up the code.